witnet/witnet-solidity-bridge/README.md

     data requests.

 - **reportDataRequestInclusion**:
-  - _description_: presents a proof of inclusion to prove that the request was posted into Witnet so as to unlock the inclusion reward that was put aside for the claiming identity (public key hash).
+  - _description_: presents a proof of inclusion, proof of eligibility and a valid signature of the msg.sender to prove that the request was posted into Witnet so as to unlock the inclusion reward that was put aside for the claiming identity (public key hash).
+The reward is only unlocked if the all proof verifications (inclusion, eligibility and signature) succeed.
   - _inputs_:
     - *_id*: the unique identifier of the data request.
     - *_poi*: a proof of inclusion proving that the data request appears listed in one recent block